ClickHouse Configuration

 Troubleshooting

-kubectl -n <namespace> get pods
+kubectl -n <NAMESPACE> get pods

-kubectl -n <namespace> get chi
+kubectl -n <NAMESPACE> get chi

-kubectl -n <namespace> logs deployment/<operator-deployment-name>
+kubectl -n <NAMESPACE> logs deployment/<DEPLOYMENT_NAME>

-kubectl -n <namespace> logs -l clickhouse.altinity.com/chi=<chi-name>
+kubectl -n <NAMESPACE> logs -l clickhouse.altinity.com/chi=<RELEASE_NAME>

-helm -n <namespace> uninstall <release>
+helm -n <NAMESPACE> uninstall <RELEASE_NAME>